Office of Sponsored Programs

 New and incrementally-funded awards issued on or after December 26, 2014 will be subject to the Uniform Guidance.

-The Office of Research has prepared an implementation guide to the Uniform Guidance.
+Research & Economic Development has prepared an implementation guide to the Uniform Guidance.
 This guide summarizes key areas related to proposal development and budgeting.
 The office will update the guide as additional information is made available and will prepare additional documents to inform researchers, support personnel, and administrators of the Uniform Guidance's impact.

 Uniform Guidance Quick Reference